![]() |

 The descent followed a line left of the ascent, requiring four full-length abseils.

-Anchors were established as needed.
-Nothing pre-fixed, nothing assumed.
+As we started our descent we built anchors as needed.
+Slinging rock features, & few pitons..
 Each rappel became part of the climb’s final phase rather than a separate process.

 Pulling the ropes cleanly required as much attention as placing them.
 Any snag would mean re-engaging terrain that had already demanded full focus on the ascent.